RandomInsano/f16_hid/README.md

 ==============================================================================

 As a fun project, I've decided to implement a library for the various input devices found on the Framework16.
+I'm sure others exist, I decided to play on my own.
+Feel free to submit pull requests!

 ### Examples: